Best Bed in a Box Mattresses of 2023

 - Types of Bed-in-a-Box Mattresses

 - What’s the Right Mattress for Your Sleep Position?

 - Convenience.
 Online mattresses save you the hassles of crowded showrooms, overeager salespeople, and figuring out how you’re actually going to get your new mattress home.
-Should I pay extra for delivery?
-What if I just strapped it to the roof of my car—will I get a ticket?
-And so on.

 - Price.
 Because it takes sales commissions and other brick-and-mortar staples out of the equation, buying a bed-in-a-box is usually less expensive.